notdodo/erfiume_bot/README.md

 ## Introduction

-[`@erfiume_bot`](https://t.me/erfiume_bot) it's a Telegram bot that fetches the water levels of the rivers in Emilia Romagna.
-Data is retrieved from [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/) APIs and periodically stored/updated in a DynamoDB table.
+[`@erfiume_bot`](https://t.me/erfiume_bot) is a Telegram bot that fetches the water levels of the rivers in Emilia-Romagna and Marche.
+Data is retrieved from the [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/) APIs and from the [Protezione Civile Marche](http://app.protezionecivile.marche.it/sol/annaliidro2/index.sol?lang=it) portal, then periodically stored/updated in DynamoDB.
 The bot can be used in both private or group chats, responding to specific station names or commands or alerting when a threshold is reached.

 ![](https://github.com/user-attachments/assets/f5bc07c1-fb6c-48be-b871-a9d6dd4aae82)